VishalPandey2103/InfraCore/README.md

 ```

 **The parking queue never fills**
-Expected, given the `x-death` counting bug documented under [Retries and the dead-letter queue](#retries-and-the-dead-letter-queue) — messages retry indefinitely instead of parking.
+Check that `countPreviousAttempts()` in `events/consumer.js` matches on `RABBITMQ_RETRY_QUEUE`.
+Since the consumer republishes retries by hand rather than nacking, the main queue never accrues an `x-death` entry — counting it there reads `0` forever, so `MAX_RETRIES` is never reached and messages retry indefinitely.

 **Notification-service crashes on boot with `PRECONDITION_FAILED - inequivalent arg 'x-dead-letter-exchange'`**
 The queue already exists from before the DLQ upgrade, declared without dead-letter arguments, and RabbitMQ refuses to redeclare a queue with different arguments.
 This hits every environment that ran the pre-upgrade code — it is a migration step, not a bug.
 Check the depth first, then drop the queue so the new topology can be declared: